Mango: Culture

-The mango is the national fruit of India.
-It is also the national tree of Bangladesh.
-In India, harvest and sale of mangoes is during March–May and this is annually covered by news agencies.
+The mango is the national fruit of India, Pakistan, and the Philippines.
+It is the national tree of Bangladesh.
+In India, the harvesting and sale of mangoes is during March–May and this is annually covered by news agencies.
+In Tamil Nadu, the mango is one of the three royal fruits, along with banana and jackfruit, for their sweetness and flavor.

 The mango has a traditional context in the culture of South Asia.
-In his edicts, the Mauryan emperor Ashoka references the planting of fruit- and shade-bearing trees along imperial roads:
+In his edicts, the Mauryan emperor Ashoka references the planting of fruit- and shade-bearing trees along imperial roads in his Major Pillar Edict No.5:

-"On the roads banyan-trees were caused to be planted by me, (in order that) they might afford shade to cattle and men, (and) mango-groves were caused to be planted."
+On the roads banyan-trees were caused to be planted by me, (in order that) they might afford shade to cattle and men, (and) mango-groves were caused to be planted.